Investigating God's Word At Home

 Description

-This 14-volume book set will help guide families through an overview of the entirety of the Bible, making note and touching on every book found in the canon of scripture.
-Each volume touches on a book or series of books from the Bible.
-Some mature content has been excluded from intentional scriptural study, but you and your family can make that decision to include these verses and stories.
-Books that are lumped together in one volume will generally be centered around the same biblical theme, ex. minor prophets, Torah books, poetry, or those found sequentially in scripture.
+The Investigating God’s Word at Home 14-volume set will guide families through an overview of the Biblical narrative, making note and touching on every book found in the canon of Scripture.
+Some mature content has been excluded from intentional scriptural study, but you and your family can make the decision to include these verses and stories.
+Books that are lumped together in one volume will generally be centered around the same biblical theme, i.e., minor prophets, Torah books, poetry, or those found sequentially in Scripture.
 There is not study material covering Psalms, Proverbs, or Song of Songs.
-Following the volume order of use is suggested as the Drill Time review can pull from previous lessons.
+Following the volume order of use is suggested, as the Drill Time review section can pull from previous lessons.

 Teaching Method